travis-ci/travis-worker/doc/maintenance.md

 ### Reprovisioning the worker VMs

+Before you work on VMs you want to stop the workers in production.
+See below.

 With our stategy used for building VMs like described above there are two ways to provision cookbook changes to the worker VMs:

 * Simply provision the worker VMs
-* Provision the base VM, re-export it to base.box, remove all worker base boxes, re-add base.box as new worker base boxes, destroy all VMs, start new worker VMs.<span style="background-color: yellow;">(Automate this if you'd like to help!)</span>
+* Provision the base VM, re-export it to base.box, remove all worker base boxes, re-add base.box as new worker base boxes, destroy all VMs, start new worker VMs. <span style="background-color: yellow;">(Automate this if you'd like to help!)</span>

 The first approach provisions on each of your VMs, so if you have 5 VMs it will provision 5 times.
 The second approach only provisions on the base VM and then use this state as the base for the worker VMs.

-Reprovision a VM even without any changes to the cookbooks will take some time because various things need to be checked inside of the VM to ensure the installation is in sync with the cookbooks.
+Reprovisioning a VM even without any changes to the cookbooks will take some time because various things need to be checked inside of the VM to ensure the installation is in sync with the cookbooks.